aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.mathtext/mathblock/join/_index.md

 ## join {#string}
-Joins a mathematical element with this mathematical block
+Joins a mathematical text with this mathematical block

 ### Returns

-The current instance of IMathBlock
+A new IMathBlock containing this instance and specified argument